aurae-runtime/ae/README.md

 <!-- QUICKSTART -->
 <h2 id="about-the-project">Quickstart</h2>

-> This section is reserved for future installation as well as an example of integration.
+> This section is reserved for future installation instructions as well as an example of integration.

 <!-- USAGE -->
 <h2 id="about-the-project">Usage</h2>